microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-09.md

     - Erase partition
     - Check in operating system that the partition has been removed
     - Add two new partitions with a native Linux partition (83), one with 500MB and another with 100MB
-    - Check in operating system that the partitions were created
+    - Check in the operating system that the partitions were created
 - Create a file system on each of the partitions created
 - Create a directory for each of the partitions inside the `/mnt` directory
 - Mount each of the partitions in the respective directory